KT-CyberMath/KT-CyberMath.github.io/index.md

 a {text-decoration: none;} a:hover {text-decoration: underline;}
 </style>

-# KT CyberMath • Statistics
+# Konstantinos Tziakouris • Statistics • Cybersecurity

-Welcome.
-This site hosts my homework for the Statistics course.
+A collection of assignments and research for the Statistics course, academic year 2025–2026.

 ## Homework feed
 <ul>